Aljgutier/aljgutier.github.io/posts/2019-5-3-NLPSentimentMLDL.md

 We compare two sentiment classifiers, one based on a standard machine learning (ML) architecture built with Python's NLTK and Sklearn libraries and the other a deep learning (DL) model based on the [ULMFiT architecture](https://arxiv.org/abs/1801.06146).
 This ULM Sentiment Classifier builds on the Fastai library, a library which in turn utilizes [PyTorch](https://pytorch.org/).
 The objective is not to say one classifier is better than the other, but to understand state-of-the-art classification performance and the critical differences between the two classifiers.
 The goal is to demonstrate how to achieve world-class performance (deep learning or machine learning).
 This exercise is useful to applied data scientists interested in an easily accessible reference implementation with established benchmark performance.

 ### Dataset: IMDb, Large Movie Reviews
 We use the [IMDb Large Movie Reviews](http://ai.stanford.edu/~amaas/data/sentiment/) dataset.
 The dataset has 3 classes positive, negative and unsupervised (sentiment unknown).
 There are 75k training reviews (12.5k positive sentiment, 12.5k negative sentiment, 50k unlabeled) and 25k validation reviews(12.5k positive, 12.5k).
-Refer to the README file in the imdb corpus for further information about the dataset.
+Refer to the README file in the IMDb corpus for further information about the dataset.

 ### Additional Use Cases